sharmadhiraj86/TextSummarization_NLP/README.md

-# Extractive text summarization NLP project using TF-IDF and Word2Vec.
+# Extractive text summarization using TF-IDF and Word2Vec.